Romania will not ban Ukrainian grain imports, awaits EU decision | Headlines

 Romania will not ban Ukrainian grain imports, awaits EU decision

-However, Romania and Ukraine will consult weekly on expected grain volumes, seeking to limit imports, Daea said after meeting his Ukrainian counterpart Mykola Solsky in capital Bucharest.
+However, Romania and Ukraine will consult weekly on expected grain volumes, seeking to limit imports, Daea said after meeting his Ukrainian counterpart, Mykola Solsky, in the capital, Bucharest.
+Romania is the only one of five central and eastern European states that has stopped short of banning imports of Ukrainian grains, while tightening controls at border checkpoints.

+"I think it is necessary we wait ... to see what the Commission decides, and then we will meet again to establish long-term rules, because Romania and Ukraine are large grain producing countries," Daea told reporters.
+Solsky said it was obvious the current situation required "quick decisions".

+"We understand these decisions must be comfortable for Romanian farmers and ... we wait for the European Commission," he said through a translator.
+With access to its own Black Sea ports blocked and later limited by Russia's invasion, Ukraine has had to find alternative shipping routes for its farm products.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)